rucio/documentation/docs/using_the_client.md

 ---
-id: using-rucio-client
+id: using_the_client
-title: Using the Rucio Client
+title: Using the Client
-sidebar_label: Using the Rucio Client
 ---

 Rucio provides several commands for the end-user.
 See [executables](bin.md).